Ahmedabdulhamid/Ecommerce/README.md

-# 🛒 E-Commerce Platform (Laravel + Yajra DataTables)
+# 🛒 E-Commerce Platform (Laravel + Yajra DataTables + Algolia)

-A complete E-Commerce platform built with **Laravel**, featuring a custom admin dashboard powered by **Yajra DataTables**, and secure online payments using **MyFatoorah**.
+A full-featured E-Commerce platform built with **Laravel**, featuring a custom admin dashboard powered by **Yajra DataTables**, blazing-fast search using **Algolia**, and secure online payments via **MyFatoorah**.

-This project focuses on performance, clean UI, and a fully functional order and payment system.
+This project focuses on performance, scalability, and delivering a smooth user experience.

 ---